Patrick Critton

-Patrick Dolan Critton (born 1947) is a former teacher from Mount Vernon, New York and the first successful aircraft hijacker in Canada.
+Patrick Dolan Critton (born 1947) is an American former teacher and the first successful aircraft hijacker in Canada.

+Early life

+Critton attended Dewitt Clinton High School in The Bronx, New York City.
+He later joined the Republic of New Africa movement.
+Critton was involved in several robberies and was allegedly involved in manufacturing explosives at an East Village tenement.

 Background

 On December 26, 1971, Critton boarded Air Canada Flight 932, a DC-9, in Thunder Bay, Ontario bound for Toronto.
 Armed with a handgun and a grenade, he demanded the plane to fly to Havana, Cuba.
 At the time of the incident, Critton mistakenly thought he was a fugitive in New York City for a series of crimes, including bank robbery.
 He had fled to Canada, where he continued a life of crime.

 He released all passengers in Toronto on his way to Havana and after he deplaned in Havana, the plane returned to Toronto safely with the crew members onboard.
 No injuries or casualties were caused during the hijacking.

+Post hijacking life

 Canada did not have an extradition agreement with Cuba regarding hijacking at the time.
 After arriving in Cuba, Critton served an 8-month prison sentence.
 Following his sentence, he first worked in the sugar cane industry in Cuba.
 Two years later, he moved to Tanzania, where he became a teacher.
 He later married and had two children before returning to the United States in 1994, feeling safe from the time passed since the hijacking.
+At the time of his arrest, he was working at A.B.
+Middle School in Mount Vernon, New York.

 Critton remained a fugitive until 2001, when he was found by a Canadian detective through a Google search, which at that time produced a single hit with his name that revealed the location where he was teaching.
 The one hit was a March 2001 article describing his mentoring of black youth in New York City.